 The experience starts as soon as I get off the airplane at Kotoka International Airport.
 Each person makes it a point to say "Akwaaba" which means "Welcome Back."

-The amazing food, beautiful beaches, top fashion, and culture in general all add to the amazing experience that I always have in Ghana, but specifically as a Black woman, it feels good to travel to a country with billboards and ads of women who look like me.
+The amazing food, beautiful beaches, top fashion, and culture, in general, all add to the amazing experience that I always have in Ghana, but specifically as a Black woman, it feels good to travel to a country with billboards and ads of women who look like me.

-Knowing that I am safe to roam by myself, can sit at a restaurant, or even walk into any bar without being harassed puts Ghana at the top of favorite countries to explore.
+Knowing that I am safe to roam by myself, can sit at a restaurant, or even walk into any bar without being harassed puts Ghana at the top of my favorite countries to explore.
 I book all of the tourist tours to Cape Coast, Kakum National Park, local festivals, shopping at the night market, and of course restaurant- and bar-hopping.

 NOT SO GREAT: France

 I've traveled to Paris two times.
 The first time was in 2007 for work, and I had a terrible experience.
 I left my hotel and decided to explore the city on my own.
 When the cab pulled up in front of me, I proceeded to get in when a man started yelling and cursing at me in French, pushed me out of the way, and proceeded to get in the cab I hailed.
 No one helped.
-No one at the restaurants were welcoming or warm at all.
+No one at the restaurants was welcoming or warm at all.

 Between all of the cigarette smoke everywhere, the blunt, rude attitudes of the locals, and the language barrier, I did not have a good experience in Paris.